Best Texas Homeowners Insurance Quotes (2024)

 Texas homeowners insurance FAQs

-Here’s Insurify’s guide on buying home insurance.
-You can also check out the answers to common questions about home insurance coverage in Texas below.
+Here’s Insurify’s guide on buying home insurance to help you choose a policy.
+You can also check out the additional information about home insurance coverage in Texas below.

 • How much is home insurance in Texas?

-The average cost of home insurance in Texas is $3,697 per year, or $308 per month.
+The average cost of home insurance in Texas is $4,456 per year, or $371 per month, for a policy with $3,000 in dwelling coverage and a $1,000 deductible.
 But depending on where you live in the state, you may need to purchase additional coverages, like flood and windstorm/hail damage policies, which can increase your overall property insurance costs.

-• Who has the cheapest homeowners insurance in Texas?
+• Which company has the cheapest homeowners insurance in Texas?

-Farmers is the cheapest home insurance company in Texas and has average premiums of $2,169 per year, which comes out to $181 per month.
+Farmers is the cheapest home insurance company in Texas and has average premiums of $2,167 per year, which comes out to about $181 per month.
+Other affordable insurers in the state include Armed Forces Insurance Exchange and Travelers, with respective annual premiums of $2,509 and $3,081.

 • Does Texas require homeowners insurance?